jimweirich/rspec-given/README.md

     Given { stack.clear }
 </pre>

-The given block is run unconditionally once before each test.
+The block for the given clause is run unconditionally once before each test.
 This form of given is used for code that is executed for side effects.

 ### When

-The _When_ block specifies the code to be tested ... oops, excuse me ... specified.
+The _When_ clause specifies the code to be tested ... oops, excuse me ... specified.
 After the preconditions in the given section are met, the when code block is run.

-There should only be one _When_ block for a given context.
+There should only be one _When_ clause for a given context.
 However, a _When_ in an outer context shoud be treated as a _Given_ in an inner context.
 E.g.